• Skip to primary navigation

 Jump to Recipe - Print Recipe

-Cheesecake stuffed strawberries are totally worth the effort!
-Just fresh strawberries, a simple cheesecake filling, and golden graham cracker dust!
-Line them up for the party tray and serve as a bite sized dessert or a sweet appetizer.
+Cheesecake stuffed strawberries are a sweet appetizer that's totally worth the effort: fresh strawberries, a simple cheesecake filling, and golden graham cracker dust!
+Line them up for the party tray or serve as a bite sized dessert.

 Cheesecake Stuffed Strawberries